Digging Bidadari’s Past: From Palace to First Muslim State Cemetery

 Keramats

-Keramats are one of the oldest and well-known burials in Singapore.
+Keramats are one of the oldest, well-known burials in Singapore.
 It is usually a holy place that could be an old burial ground, cemetery, graveyard, object or place.
-The word is derived from the Arabic karamah, which means holy.4 Keramats are usually associated with dead persons of royal birth and sacred backgrounds.
-One of the oldest and most well-known keramat is Keramat Sultan Iskander Shah located at Bukit Larangan, or Forbidden Hill, at Fort Canning.
+The word is derived from the Arabic karamah, which means “holy”.4 Keramats are usually associated with dead persons of royal birth and sacred backgrounds.
+One of the oldest and best-known keramat is Keramat Sultan Iskandar Shah located at Bukit Larangan (Forbidden Hill), today’s Fort Canning.
 Keramats are often associated with mysticism and venerated as shrines.
 Keramats in Singapore are mostly related to the Islamic community and popular belief, and are connected to one or more cultural groups.
 It is a syncretism of animism, Hinduism and Islamic beliefs5

-Some of the other well-known royal keramats are Keramat Bukit Kasita at Kampong Bahru, which was thought to have been in use for the last 400 years;6 Makam di Raja at Telok Blangah, which has been in existence for more than 100 years;7 the 200-year-old Kampong Glam royal cemetery8 and finally, Keramat Radin Mas Ayu at Mount Faber.9 Most keramats mentioned here are considered holy because of their association with dead persons of royal birth.
-Most of these tombstones in the vicinity of the royal keramats hardly have names inscribed on them.
+Some of the other well-known royal keramats are Keramat Bukit Kasita at Kampong Bahru, which was thought to have been in use for the last 400 years;6 Makam di Raja at Telok Blangah, which has been in existence for more than 100 years;7 the 200-year-old Kampong Gelam royal cemetery;8 and Keramat Radin Mas Ayu at Mount Faber.9 Most of these keramats are considered holy because of their association with dead persons of royal birth.
+The majority of the tombstones in the vicinity of the royal keramats hardly have names inscribed on them.

 Licensed Burials: Wakaf and State Lands